queenyaa/alx-system_engineering-devops/0x0B-ssh/README.md

 # Readme of 0x0B-ssh
 =============================

-Certainly!
-Let's summarize the tasks and their relevance:

 ### Task 0:
 **Objective:** Write a Bash script using `ssh` to connect to a server with a private key.